Maybe we saw the handwriting on the wall when the Commissioner of Culture declared in 2006 that there is no money in Culture.

 That’s right.
 Carnival, and all things having to do with popular culture, should have a direct bearing on YOUR quality of life, but you’d never know it the way we’re handling it in St. Maarten.

 So let’s have a look.
 It’s YOUR business.
-It’s your entire family’s business, and you can only demand higher standards when you know what it looks like.
+It’s your entire family’s business, and you can only demand higher standards when you know what that looks like.

 Inspiring a country